rootcause-rs/rootcause/README.md

 **Ready to learn more?** See [`examples/basic.rs`](examples/basic.rs) for a hands-on tutorial covering `.context()`, `.attach()`, and composing error chains.

+## Ecosystem

+rootcause is designed to be lightweight and extensible.
+The core library provides essential error handling functionality, while optional companion crates add specialized capabilities:

+- **[`rootcause-backtrace`](https://docs.rs/rootcause-backtrace)** - Automatic stack trace capture for debugging.
+Install hooks to attach backtraces to all errors, or use the extension trait to add them selectively.

 ## Next Steps

 - **New to rootcause?** See [`examples/basic.rs`](examples/basic.rs) for a hands-on introduction